Mika Ninagawa: Biography

 Daughter of acclaimed theatre director Yukio Ninagawa, she first came to prominence in the late 1990s as part of Japan's 'Girly Photo' movement (in which amateurs took photos of daily objects).
 Her work was first exhibited outside Japan in 1997 at the Parisian concept store Colette (boutique), and in 2001 she received the 26th Kimura Ihei Award (Japan's most prestigious photography award).

 In 2014, she was appointed as an executive board member of the Tokyo Organizing Committee for the Olympic and Paralympic Games of 2020.

 Work

 Ninagawa has enjoyed significant commercial success in fashion and advertising.
 She made her debut as a full-length film director in 2007 with Sakuran.
 In September 2010, her music video for the AKB48 song "Heavy Rotation" was released.
 She directed the live action film adaptation of the manga Helter Skelter in 2012.
+In 2019, Ninagawa directed the film Ningen Shikkaku: Osamu Dazai and the three women, a biographical film about Osamu Dazai, starring Shun Oguri.
+The film remained in the top 5 at the box office in its first 2 weeks.
 In 2020, her web series directorial debut was with Netflix's Followers.

+Alongside photographers like Hiromix and Yurie Nagashima they were important figures in a 90s photographic movement.
+This movement, influenced by cultural changes, point & shoot cameras, and 'Purikura' (Print Club) culture, featured Japanese teenagers, especially girls, creating a new visual style.